evdenis/verker/README.md

 ## LibFuzzer integration

-[LibFuzzer](http://llvm.org/docs/LibFuzzer.html) - is the library for functions fuzzing.
-The status of functions fuzzing integration can be viewed in Proofs Status table.
+[LibFuzzer](http://llvm.org/docs/LibFuzzer.html) - is the library for function fuzzing.
+The status of functions fuzzing integration can be viewed in [Proofs Status](#proofs-status) table.
 It is required to have clang compiler installed and libFuzzer.a in the project directory to run fuzzing.
 How to run fuzzing:
 ```bash
 $ make fuzz-<func>